Assam: Starting 2021, no govt jobs for those with more than two kids

 Guwahati, Oct 21: The Assam Cabinet on Monday decided that no government jobs will be given to persons having more than two children after January 1, 2021.

-The important decision was taken at a Cabinet meeting held late Monday evening that also adopted a New Land Policy, which will give three bighas of agricultural land to landless indegenous people and half a bigha for constructing a house.
+The important decision was taken at a Cabinet meeting held on late Monday evening that also adopted a New Land Policy, which will give three bighas of agricultural land to landless indigenous people and half a bigha for constructing a house.

 In September 2017, the Assam Assembly had passed the 'Population and Women Empowerment Policy of Assam' that specified that job candidates with two children only would be eligible for government employment and the existing government staff were to strictly follow the two children family norm.